 First-half revenue up 47.9% to €5.9 million, compared with €4.0 million in H1 2019 – 7 consecutive quarters of revenue growth – Order backlog to €53.6 million as of June 30th, 2020, up 40% compared with order backlog as of December 31st, 2019 and up 74.6% compared with order backlog as of June 30th, 2019 – Cash and cash equivalents expected to reach €19.4 millionRead more

 News & events

-Median will be exhibiting at the ESMO Congress 2019, which will take place from September 27 to Octiber 1st in Barcelona, Spain.
-Stop by our booth #100 to learn more about our breakthrough imaging solutions and services for oncology clinical trials and our Imaging Phenomics platform iBiopsy®.
-Happy to see you there during the whole exhibition duration, from September 27 to September 30.Visit conference website
+Median will be exhibiting at the RSNA 2020 Annual Meeting, which will take place from November 29 to December 4.
+Stop by our virtual booth to learn more about our Imaging Phenomics platform iBiopsy®.
+Happy to see you there during the whole exhibition duration, from November 30 to December 3.Visit conference website

 iBiopsy® for Precision Medicine